Maxima of stationary systems of randomly time-changed L\'evy particles: Introduction

 \subsection{Motivation and contribution of this work}

 All specific examples of stationary max-id processes in the literature, constructed from non-stationary single particles, are (up to marginal transformations) max-stable.
-The goal of this work is to employ the method of~\cite{brownPropertyPoissonProcesses1970} and random time change of L\'evy particles to obtain stationary max-id processes with dependence structures beyond max-stability.
-More generally, we combine potential theory for Markov processes with extreme value theory.
-Thus, we obtain a large class of new, non-trivial examples of stationary processes $(Z_t)_{t\ge 0}$ in the max-domain of attraction (MDA) of a given L\'evy--Brown--Resnick process $\zeta_L$, which, in the context of this work, means that
+The goal of this work is to generalize this construction by allowing for random time change of the underlying L\'evy particles.
+Starting from a L\'evy--Brown--Resnick process $\zeta_L$, we construct infinite-dimensional classes $\{Z^{\alpha}\}$ of stationary max-id processes.
+These classes are indexed by admissible mass functions $\alpha$ that induce state-dependent time changes of the underlying L\'evy particles.
+In contrast to $\alpha\equiv 1$, which yields the L\'evy--Brown--Resnick process $\zeta_L=Z^{1}$, non-constant mass functions $\alpha$ allow for variability in the dependence structure of the max-id process that goes beyond the max-stable setting.
+We then use this variability in $\alpha$ to explore the extent of the so-called maximum domain of attraction (MDA) of a given L\'evy--Brown--Resnick process $\zeta_L$.
+To be more precise, we study, for all admissible $\alpha$, the convergence